princomp/princomp.github.io/source/lectures/data/stack.md

 However, the `Stack` class is also different from lists:

-- Only the top element can be read,
+- Only the top element's value can be read (accessed),
 - Adding and removing can only be done "on the right side", that is, at the top of the stack.

 ## Possible Implementation